 Get ready to unveil a world brimming with empathy, innovation, and fresh perspectives, where we all play a vital part in creating a better, safer, and more compassionate future for animals everywhere.
 Enjoy the read, and join us on this exciting journey towards making the world a better place for every creature, great and small!

-Animal welfare is an area of increasing interest and concern, referring to the well-being of animals.
+Animal care is an area of increasing interest and concern, referring to the well-being of animals.
 It covers how animals are treated, cared for, and protected in various settings, such as farms, zoos, laboratories, and pets.
 Some key perspectives in animal welfare include animals' physical health, mental health, and natural behavior, as well as their capacity to feel and express emotions.

 Animal welfare is a multidimensional concept that includes several aspects.
-The first is physiological health, which involves regular veterinary care, proper nutrition, and the control of parasites and disease.
+The first is physiological health, which involves regular veterinary care, proper nutrition, and the control of parasites and diseases.
 The second aspect is mental health, which relates to the animal's comfort, pleasure, curiosity, and absence of fear and distress.
 The third dimension is behavior, which entails providing animals with the opportunity to engage in their natural behaviors.

 These dimensions are not independent of one another.
 For instance, physical health can influence mental health, and mental health can affect behaviors.
 Therefore, to optimize animal welfare, it is necessary to attend to all these dimensions.